Surfing-Chef/Surfing-Chef-3.0/README.md

 ## Dev Notes
 - Chrome didnt like .site with display: grid and grid-gap.
 Research revealed over-nesting to be the reason.

+## To Do
+- Properly wp_enqueue_scripts to header
+- Create a plugin for the social icon links